justuswilhelm/pufferfish/docs/caddy.readme.md

 sudo -u caddy chmod 600 /var/lib/caddy/secrets/lithium-server.key
 ```

-# Caddy's certificate signing request
+# Create the Caddy certificate signing request

-The following step also applies when renewing `caddy`'s certificate after
-it expires.
+This step applies under the following circumstances:

+- You are creating your first Caddy certificate.
+- You are recreating a new Caddy certificate after the previous certificate expired.

 Create the caddy server signing request and place it in `/var/lib/caddy/certs`.
 Make it world readable so that `lithium-ca` can process it.
 Run the following: